umbraco/UmbracoDocs/Umbraco-Uno/Getting-Started/Themes/index.md

 All available options in the Theme Editor is also available from the *Theme* settings node which can be found under *Settings* in the Content tree.

-In the Uno-pedia you will find a thorough list of all availalble [Theme settings](../../Uno-pedia/Settings/Theme-settings)
+In the Uno-pedia you will find a thorough list of all available [Theme settings](../../Uno-pedia/Settings/Theme-settings)

 ### Logos